Hiking, Trekking and Mountaineering: What’s The Difference? And Why You Should Care

 I think there are so many benefits to being on the trail for days at a time vs being a weekend warrior as I usually am.
 Check out How a Hiking Trip Can Change Your Life and How to Change Your Thoughts While Hiking.

-While I love doing via ferratas, I’ve only dipped my toe into mountaineering, having tried ice-climbing with an instructor.
-This is something I’d like to explore more.
+While I love doing via ferratas, I’ve only dipped my toe into mountaineering, having tried ice-climbing with an instructor and done a Mont Blanc glacier walk, which I loved.
+I’d like to explore mountaineering more, and am getting into ski touring this year, but plan to do it gradually and at my own pace.